kaczla/list-lm/README.md

 - [DS-1000](https://github.com/HKUNLP/DS-1000) - Official data and code release for the paper DS-1000: A Natural and Reliable Benchmark for Data Science Code Generation.
 - [FewGLUE](https://github.com/timoschick/fewglue) - FewGLUE dataset, consisting of a random selection of 32 training examples from the SuperGLUE training sets and up to 20,000 unlabeled examples for each SuperGLUE task.
 - [Flan v2](https://github.com/google-research/FLAN/tree/main/flan/v2) - Flan 2022 collection of datasets and templates.
+- [HumanEval-X](https://huggingface.co/datasets/THUDM/humaneval-x) - HumanEval-X is a benchmark for evaluating the multilingual ability of code generative models.
+It consists of 820 high-quality human-crafted data samples (each with test cases) in Python, C++, Java, JavaScript, and Go, and can be used for various tasks, such as code generation and translation.
 - [KILT](https://github.com/facebookresearch/KILT) - A Benchmark for Knowledge Intensive Language Tasks.
 - [MASSIVE](https://github.com/alexa/massive) - MASSIVE is a parallel dataset of > 1M utterances across 52 languages with annotations for the Natural Language Understanding tasks of intent prediction and slot annotation.
 - [OSCAR (Open Super-large Crawled ALMAnaCH coRpus)](https://oscar-corpus.com) - OSCAR or Open Super-large Crawled Aggregated coRpus is a huge multilingual corpus obtained by language classification and filtering of the Common Crawl corpus using the Ungoliant architecture.
 - [P3](https://huggingface.co/datasets/bigscience/P3) - P3 (Public Pool of Prompts) is a collection of prompted English datasets covering a diverse set of NLP tasks.
+- [PRESTO](https://github.com/google-research-datasets/presto) - PRESTO is a dataset of over 550K contextual multilingual conversations between humans and virtual assistants.
+PRESTO contains a diverse array of challenges that occur in real-world NLU tasks such as disfluencies, code-switching, and revisions.
 - [Self-Instruct](https://huggingface.co/datasets/yizhongw/self_instruct) - Self-Instruct is a framework that helps language models improve their ability to follow natural language instructions.
 - [WikiMatrix](https://github.com/facebookresearch/LASER/tree/master/tasks/WikiMatrix) - WikiMatrix: Mining 135M Parallel Sentences in 1620 Language Pairs from Wikipedia.
 - [xP3](https://huggingface.co/datasets/bigscience/xP3) - xP3 (Crosslingual Public Pool of Prompts) is a collection of prompts & datasets across 46 of languages & 16 NLP tasks.